Nanosyntax: Reasoning

-By adopting a theoretic architecture of grammar which does not separate syntactic, morphological, and semantic processes and by allowing terminals to represent sub-morphemic information, Nanosyntax is equipped to address various failings and areas of uncertainty in previous theories.
-One example that supports these tools of Nanosyntax is idioms, in which a single lexical item is represented using multiple words whose meaning cannot be determined cumulatively.
-Because terminals in Nanosyntax represent sub-morphemic information, a single morpheme is able to span several terminals, thus creating a subtree.
+By adopting a theoretic architecture of grammar which does not separate syntactic, morphological, and semantic processes and by allowing terminals to represent sub-morphemic information, nanosyntax is equipped to address various failings and areas of uncertainty in previous theories.
+One example that supports these tools of nanosyntax is idioms, in which a single lexical item is represented using multiple words whose meaning cannot be determined cumulatively.
+Because terminals in nanosyntax represent sub-morphemic information, a single morpheme is able to span several terminals, thus creating a subtree.
 This accommodates the structure of idioms, which are best represented as a subtree representing one morpheme.

 More evidence for the need for a Nanosyntactic analysis include analyzing irregular plural noun forms and irregular verb inflection (described in more detail in the Nanosyntactic Operations section) and analyzing morphemes which contain multiple grammatical functions (described in more detail in the Tools section).

 Nanosyntactic operations

 Nanosyntax is a theory that seeks to fill in holes left by other theories when they seek to explain phenomena in language.
-The most notable phenomena that Nanosyntax tackles is that of irregular conjugation.
+The most notable phenomenon that nanosyntax tackles is that of irregular conjugation.
 For example, "goose" is irregular in that its plural form is not "gooses", but rather, "geese".
 This poses a problem to simple syntax, as without additional rules and allowances, "geese" should be found to be a suboptimal candidate for the plural of "goose" in comparison to "gooses".